SystemFw/blog/content/staging/paxos-failures.md

 The obvious implementation for the WOR rules is to have a single storage server with stable storage:

-- `write(a)` checks if there's already a value saved in stable storage.
-If so, returns success.
+- `write(a)` checks if there's already a value saved to stable storage.
+If so, it returns success.
 If there is no value, it writes `a` to stable storage.
 After `a` is durable, it returns success.
 - `read` reads the value from stable storage.

 In practice we also have to make sure that single-machine